 Again, there is no example in the Bible of anyone “pleading the blood,” so in that sense it is not expressly biblical.
 The phrase the blood of Christ in the New Testament is often used as a metonymy meaning “the death of Christ.”
 The blood/death of Christ forgives our sin, reconciles us with God, guarantees our inheritance in heaven, etc. Should a Christian be aware of all that the blood/death of Christ has accomplished for us?
 Absolutely.
 Should a believer be thankful for the blood/death of Christ?
 Of course, and expressing that thanks is good.
 Does a believer need to remind God of the blood/death of Christ every time he prays?
 Not according to the Bible.
 Do the words “I plead the blood of Jesus” give our prayers an extra kick?
 No, that’s more superstition than biblical prayer.
 Pleading the blood of Christ is not needed to defeat Satan.
 He has already been defeated, and, if we are born again, Satan has no power over us other than what God allows for His purpose and glory.
 We have already been “delivered” (past tense) from the power of darkness and “translated” (past tense) into the kingdom of God’s Son (Colossians 1:13).
 No need to continually plead the blood.

-The Bible gives us numerous instructions in victorious living in Christ, and pleading “the blood of Jesus” is not one of them.
-We have been cleansed by the blood of Christ and He is our High Priest and mediator who “always lives to make intercession” for us (Hebrews 7:25).
-As His sheep we are already under His protection, we simply need to live day by day trusting in Him for what He has already promised and provided.
+Rather than “pleading the blood” of Christ for protection or power, Christians should obey the command in James 4:7, “Submit to God.
+Resist the devil and he will flee from you.”
+The Bible gives us numerous instructions in victorious living in Christ, and pleading the blood of Jesus is not one of them.
+We have been cleansed by the blood of Christ, and now He is our High Priest and mediator who “always lives to make intercession” for us (Hebrews 7:25).
+As His sheep we are already under His protection; we simply need to live day by day trusting in Him for what He has already promised and provided.